Ultimaker/Meta/Workflow checklist.md

 * Changes in build/deployment/configuration are both communicated and documented
 * Relevant diagrams are created / updated [future] (TODO: Find out what tool to use.
 For example: plantuml, graphviz, papyrus, obeo designer, etc)
 * Remaining time for review, integration and acceptance testing is set or updated
+* Ensure that commits are linked to jira issue (Preferably in commit messages)

 ### Review
 TODO